dalong0514/readnotes/20210104专业原文/2021037The-Feynman-Lectures-on-Physics-PartA/2021037The-Feynman-Lectures-on-Physics-PartA4701.md

 or

-ρ0 = (ρ0 + ρe) ∂χ∂x
+ρ0 = (ρ0 + ρe) ∂χ ∂x

 + ρ0 + ρe.

 (47.7)

-Now in sound waves all changes are small so that ρe is small, χ is small, and∂χ/∂x is also small.
+Now in sound waves all changes are small so that ρe is small, χ is small, and ∂χ/∂x is also small.
 Therefore in the relation that we have just found,

 ρe = −ρ0

 − ρe

-∂χ∂x
+∂χ ∂x

-∂χ∂x
+∂χ ∂x

 ,

 (47.8)

-∂χ∂x
+∂χ ∂x

 .

 (I)

 we can neglect ρe ∂χ/∂x compared with ρ0 ∂χ/∂x.
-Thus we get the relation weneeded for I:
+Thus we get the relation we needed for I:

 ρe = −ρ0

-(47.9)This equation is what we would expect physically.
-If the displacements vary withx, then there will be density changes.
-The sign is also right: if the displacement χincreases with x, so that the air is stretched out, the density must go down.We now need the third equation, which is the equation of the motion producedby the pressure.
-If we know the relation between the force and the pressure, wecan then get the equation of motion.
-If we take a thin slab of air of length ∆xand of unit area perpendicular to x, then the mass of air in this slab is ρ0 ∆x andit has the acceleration ∂2χ/∂t2, so the mass times the acceleration for this slabof matter is ρ0 ∆x(∂2χ/∂t2).
-(It makes no diﬀerence for small ∆x whether theacceleration ∂2χ/∂t2 is evaluated at an edge of the slab or at some intermediateposition.)
-If now we ﬁnd the force on this matter for a unit area perpendicular to x,it will then be equal to ρ0 ∆x(∂2χ/∂t2).
-We have the force in the +x-direction,at x, of amount P(x, t) per unit area, and we have the force in the oppositedirection, at x + ∆x, of amount P(x + ∆x, t) per unit area (Fig. 47-4):
+(47.9) This equation is what we would expect physically.
+If the displacements vary with x, then there will be density changes.
+The sign is also right: if the displacement χ increases with x, so that the air is stretched out, the density must go down.
+We now need the third equation, which is the equation of the motion produced by the pressure.
+If we know the relation between the force and the pressure, we can then get the equation of motion.
+If we take a thin slab of air of length ∆x and of unit area perpendicular to x, then the mass of air in this slab is ρ0 ∆x and it has the acceleration ∂2χ/∂t2, so the mass times the acceleration for this slab of matter is ρ0 ∆x(∂2χ/∂t2).
+(It makes no diﬀerence for small ∆x whether the acceleration ∂2χ/∂t2 is evaluated at an edge of the slab or at some intermediate position.)
+If now we ﬁnd the force on this matter for a unit area perpendicular to x, it will then be equal to ρ0 ∆x(∂2χ/∂t2).
+We have the force in the +x-direction, at x, of amount P(x, t) per unit area, and we have the force in the opposite direction, at x + ∆x, of amount P(x + ∆x, t) per unit area (Fig. 47-4):

-P(x, t) − P(x + ∆x, t) = − ∂P∂x
+P(x, t) − P(x + ∆x, t) = − ∂P ∂x

-∆x = − ∂Pe∂x
+∆x = − ∂Pe ∂x

 ∆x,